MetaGenAI/MetaGenNeos/README.md

 You can export the recordings as either a native Neos animated mesh (as showcased in the above videos), and/or as a Bvh file.
 You can do these by selecting the checkboxes.
 These checkboxes will determine whether these exports are generated while doing a recording, but also while doing a playback!
 The later is useful in case you want to generate an animation of a previously recorded motion/voice acting, but with a different avatar, or you want to generate a bvh file for a different skeleton!
 Note:
 * Generating an animation while recording has the advantage that the animation will record all blendshapes and bone transforms of every mesh under the user avatar. (for example it will record if you are holding and using a gun, or if you have facial or other animations!)

+### Recording fields and objects

+This is a very cool feature Joris requested.
+We can record arbitrary value fields and objects.

+See example for field recording here https://streamable.com/5eq7nx.

+TODO: write docs for object recording.

 ### Puppeteer Neos avatar from Unity